sap-tutorials/Tutorials/tutorials/sth-translate-fiori-app/sth-translate-fiori-app.md

 ![Enter Git password](sth-translate-fiori-app-enter-git-password.png)

+[DONE]

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 9: ](Pull translations from the Git repository to SAP Web IDE)]

 To see the translations in SAP Web IDE, you need to pull the translations from the Git repository.

-In SAP Web IDE (see where you left off in [Deploy an SAP Fiori app to SAP Cloud Platform](https://developers.sap.com/tutorials/sth-deploy-fiori-app.html)), select the root folder (`sample.ApprovePurchaseOrders`) of your project.
+In SAP Web IDE (see where you left off in [Deploy an SAP Fiori app to SAP Cloud Platform](https://developers.sap.com/tutorials/sth-deploy-fiori-app.html)), select the root folder (`sample.shop`) of your project.

 Open the Git pane by choosing the icon under the magnifying glass at the right of the screen.
-Confirm that `sample.ApprovePurchaseOrders` appears under **Repository** and then choose **Pull**.
+Confirm that `sample.shop` appears under **Repository** and then choose **Pull**.

 ![Pull changes to SAP Web IDE](sth-translate-fiori-app-pull-to-ide.png)

 A success message appears in the top right of the SAP Web IDE window.

+[DONE]

 [ACCORDION-END]